 CAPA World: Share your favorite Sydney discovery.

 Neil Winch: On my most recent visit to Sydney I had a few lazy hours to kill before catching a flight back to Melbourne.
 I jumped in the hire car and slowly meandered around the the hidden inner beaches of the posh suburbs like Vaucluse and Rose Bay.
-I came across the most magnificent spot to sit back, relax and take in one of the best harbour views on offer.
+I came across the most magnificent spot to sit back, relax and take in one of the best harbor views on offer.
 Milk Beach is a small stretch of sand in Rose Bay and I've since found out is one of the city's most hidden secrets.
 Certainly worth checking out.